What is the Law Regarding Employment in Sanford?

 Anti-Discrimination laws in Sanford

-Discrimination is illegal at any time of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Sanford.
-Sanford residents must follow laws which prohibit employer discrimination against members of various classes.
+Sanford citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring employees, wage disputes, and terminating procedures.
+Sanford residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.